-Depression runs in the family (genetic) and children of such a family has a higher chance of developing depression over his/her lifetime.
-This is known as the genetic predisposition of depression in an individual’s life.
+Depression runs in the family (genetic) and children of such a family have a higher chance of developing depression over his/her lifetime.
+This is known as the genetic predisposition to depression in an individual’s life.

-Individuals who suffer from long – term conditions including multiple sclerosis, type 2 diabetes, and migraines frequently experience depression since they are prone to high level of pain.
+Individuals who suffer from long-term conditions including multiple sclerosis, type 2 diabetes, and migraines frequently experience depression since they are prone to a high level of pain.
 They bear a prolonged period of pain.
 According to research, people with chronic pain issues may have metabolic changes that result in depressive symptoms.

-Hormonal changes in the body also risks the person towards having depression.
-Hormonal changes are frequently seen in female bodies due to the menstrual cycle every month, other conditions like pregnancy and menopause leads to such concern.
+Hormonal changes in the body also risk the person from having depression.
+Hormonal changes are frequently seen in female bodies due to the menstrual cycle every month, other conditions like pregnancy and menopause lead to such concern.

-Early trauma or abuse in one’s life risks that person to the condition of depression.
-Dysfunction in a household environment such as heavy substance abuse by any of the parents, domestic violence, sudden death of a closed family member can also be an underlying factor of depression for that individual.
-Physical or emotional neglect from closed ones to any individual also triggers an individual emotionally.
+Early trauma or abuse in one’s life risks that person to the condition of mental health.
+Dysfunction in a household environment such as heavy substance abuse by any of the parents, domestic violence, or sudden death of a close family member can also be an underlying factor of depression for that individual.
+Physical or emotional neglect from close ones to any individual also triggers an individual emotionally.

-Social factors such as grief, personality factors of that individual, stress and conflict dealt by them on a daily basis and social media are some other reasons leading to rise in the rate of depression.
+Social factors such as grief, personality factors of that individual, stress and conflict dealt with by them daily and social media are some other reasons leading to rising in the rate of depression.

-Lack of nutritional diet or physical activity lowers the stimulation of few neurotransmitters leading to the initiation of depression.
+Lack of nutritional diet or physical activity lowers the stimulation of a few neurotransmitters leading to the initiation of mental health.

 Depression is one of the most common and severe mental health issues affecting many around us.
-While many might take it lightly, it is important to understand that the condition affects an individual in multiple ways such as loss of appetite, fatigue, feeling of helplessness, guilt, and grief.
-Therefore, it is essential that one must seek the right kind of help at the right time.
+While many might take it lightly, it is important to understand that the condition affects an individual in multiple ways such as loss of appetite, fatigue, the feeling of helplessness, guilt, and grief.
+Therefore, one must seek the right kind of help at the right time.

-If you are on a lookout for the best mental health counsellor in your vicinity, contact Athena Behavioral Health today and our team of trained psychologists and psychiatrists can provide you with the best counselling sessions for depression.
+If you are on the lookout for the best mental health counselor in your vicinity, contact Athena Behavioral Health today and our team of trained psychologists and psychiatrists can provide you with the best counseling sessions for mental health.
 For more information, call our WhatsApp number 9289086193 to speak to a representative.